mulesoft/mule-tooling-incubator/org.mule.tooling.incubator.devkit.test/resources/README.txt

 Open MuleStudio, go to Help → Install New Software and select MuleStudio Cloud Connectors Update Site where you’ll find all avaliable connectors.

 #Usage
-For information about usage our documentation at ${project.gitUrl}.
+For information about usage our documentation at http://github.com/mulesoft/cloud.

 # Reporting Issues

 We use GitHub:Issues for tracking issues with this connector.
-You can report new issues at this link ${project.gitUrl}/issues.
+You can report new issues at this link http://github.com/mulesoft/cloud/issues.